-Despite that schools have issued instructions on how to navigate and prevent trolling in virtual classrooms, putting up with unsafe networks is not the way to sustain online education.
-Amelia Vance, director of youth and education privacy at Future of Privacy Forum, emphasizes that “I’ve been pushing really hard on making sure that educators and administrators are using tools that were made for education”.
+Despite that schools have issued instructions on how to navigate and prevent trolling in virtual classrooms, putting up with unsafe networks is not the way to sustain online learning.
+Amelia Vance, director of youth and education privacy at Future of Privacy Forum, emphasizes that “I’ve been pushing really hard on making sure that educators and administrators are using tools that were made for online learning”.

-After more than a year of trial-and-error with online education, it has become increasingly clear that quality remote learning cannot be achieved through regular teleconferencing tools.
+After more than two years of trial-and-error with online learning, it has become increasingly clear that quality remote learning cannot be achieved through regular teleconferencing tools.
 Kipp Benley, senior fellow at the Center for Digital Education, outlines specific features required for online learning.
 In addition to basic needs such as security and digital tools designed for education, Benley highlights the importance of integrating affordances and supporting collaborations.